Effective date: October 1, 2021

 We have implemented appropriate administrative, physical, technical and logical safeguards to protect the confidentiality, integrity and availability of personal information that we collect, and prevent loss, theft, misuse, unauthorized access, disclosure, alteration or destruction.

 To protect customers’ privacy, we encrypt or use an alternate method to protect any data that we forward to third parties.
 In addition, we provide personal information only to companies that sign written agreements requiring them to protect the confidentiality of your information.
-We do not sell your personal information nor do we permit other companies to sell, or otherwise use, the information we provide to them.
+We do not sell your personal information nor do we permit other companies to sell, or otherwise use in a manner inconsistent with the purpose for which we provided it to them.

-When we request sensitive information (such as credit card number and/or social security number) on the website, we use Secure Socket Layer (SSL) encryption to protect it from unauthorized access while in transit.
+When we request sensitive information (such as credit card and/or Social Security number) on the website, we use Secure Socket Layer (SSL) encryption while in transit to protect it from unauthorized access .

 Social Networking Services